meteor/performance/benchmarks/meteor2.16-vs-3.0.1/README.md

 #### Alternative configuration

-Another detail to note is that in a reactive scenario, Meteor 3.0 crashes when handling subscription data for 4 new connections per second over a minute.
-Meteor 2.0 manages this, suggesting a possible regression in 3.0.
-The configuration of 3 connections per second is used to be able to compare both effectively.
+Another detail to note is that in a reactive scenario, Meteor 3.0 crashes when handling subscription data for 240 connections in 1 minute.
+Meteor 2.0 manages this, suggesting **a possible regression in 3.0**.
+The configuration of 180 connections in 1 minute is used to be able to compare both effectively.

-Meteor 2 result of successful run with 4 connections per second is as follow:
+Meteor 2 result of successful run with **240 connections in 1 minute** is as follow:

 | # Run | Time             | CPU    | RAM    |
 | ----- |------------------|--------|--------|